Secondary-progressive multiple sclerosis (SPMS) is a form of multiple sclerosis. It’s considered the next stage after relapsing-remitting MS (RRMS).

 MRI scans can show the level of cell death and brain atrophy.
 An MRI will show increased contrast during an attack because leaking of the capillaries during an attack causes a greater uptake of the gadolinium dye used in MRI scans.

 SPMS is marked by the absence of relapses, but it’s still possible to have an attack of symptoms, also known as a flare-up.
 Flare-ups are usually worse in heat and during times of stress.

 Currently, there are 14 DMTs used for relapsing forms of MS, including SPMS that continues to have relapses.
 If you were taking one of these drugs to treat RRMS, your doctor may have you on it until it stops controlling disease activity.

 Other types of treatment can help improve symptoms and quality of life.
 These include:

 - physical therapy

 - regular moderate exercise

 - cognitive rehabilitation

 Though the disease will progress, it’s important to treat SPMS as early as possible.
-There is no cure for MS, but medical treatments can significantly improve your quality of life.
-If you currently have RRMS and notice worsening symptoms, it’s time to talk to your doctor.
+There’s no cure, but MS isn’t fatal, and medical treatments can significantly improve quality of life.
+If you have RRMS and are noticing worsening symptoms, it’s time to talk to your doctor.